 - Doesn’t work in China

-The IKEv2 tunneling protocol on Hotspot Shield apps was just as speedy.
+Hotspot Shield also has IKEv2 tunneling protocol.
+Its average speed according to our scores was 262.2 Mbps, while uploads were 45.4 Mbps.
 That said, there were some connection issues as I wasn’t able to connect to their server in Florida.
 Still, the download speed drops ranged from 2% to 32%, putting the average at 20%.
 Their upload speeds performed much worse, ranging from 3% to 98%, with an average of 86% drop.
-Meanwhile, the ping time was on par with what they have with Catapult Hydra.

 Overall, I have to admit that Hotspot Shield, even without WireGuard, has one of the best VPN speeds on the market.
 Especially when using their Catapult Hydra protocol as IKEv2 introduced too much inconsistency with upload speeds.

 One of the best ways to make the most out of your VPN speeds is by streaming media.
-The good news is that Hotspot Shield can be used to unblock geo-restricted VPN services.
+The good news is that Hotspot Shield can be used to unblock geo-restricted streaming content, and having one of the fastest speeds certainly doesn’t hurt.

 The same cannot be said about BBC iPlayer.
 Although it did work and unblocked videos, there was some buffering at the start.
 Otherwise, the streaming quality was good, and I didn’t experience any stutters.